 - Tree limitations: Specific species of trees may be prohibited from being grown at all.
 Typically, these are trees that cause severe allergies, harm other plants, or are prone to plant diseases.
 Many laws prohibit trees from being too close to a street, power lines, or an airport.

 - Subdivision Rules: Many subdivisions have a set of covenants, conditions, and restrictions (CC&Rs) that regulate what their residents may do with their property.
 There are many covenants that concern trees.
 There are also many about views.
 If a violation of a CC&R occurs, the homeowners' association (HOA)may take action by threatening to sue or take away privileges if the homeowner does not comply with the restriction.
 Usually, the homeowners' association will not sue except for serious violations of the CC&Rs, but threatening your neighbors to talk to the homeowners' association may be all you need to provoke them to comply if they don't respond to your initial request.

 How To Handle a View Problem

 - How could your view be restored with the least amount of action?
 If careful pruning is all that is needed, maybe the neighbor won't mind complying.

 - What are the costs of tree trimming?
 Can you afford it?
 What is the lot size?

 - Is there a specific part of a specific tree that is causing a problem--one specific limb, the treetop, one whole side?
 Maybe just fixing that specific part will be sufficient and the most efficient.

 - Is the tree obstructing the view of any other property owners?
 Perhaps those others will approach the tree owner with you.
 They may also be willing to split the cost of the tree trimming with you.

 - Ask if the property is protected by a view ordinance.
 If the property owner does not know, you can ask the city planning and zoning office.
 Confirm with the real estate agent that the neighbors are subject to certain restrictions that would protect your view.
-If in a subdivision, inquire about the HOA's CC&Rs, whether their language will provide you protection and how vigilant the association is in upholding the CC&Rs.
+If in a subdivision, inquire about the homeowner association and CC&Rs, whether the language will provide you protection and how vigilant the association is in upholding the CC&Rs.